PayFabric/APIs/PayFabric/Sections/Transaction Types.md

 A _Void_ is issued for an unsettled approved transaction.
 When a _Void_ is successfully issued, neither the Void nor the original transaction will appear on the customer’s statement.
 A _Void_ can only be issued against an unsettled transaction.
 When a _Void_ is sent, if the original transaction has already been settled, the _Void_ will be denied and a warning will be displayed.
 A Credit Card settled _Sale_ transaction must be reversed with a _Refund_.

 #### Verify
+A _Verify_ is used to validate credit card number.
+It's not a payment, PayFabric won't settle verify transactions, and unable to reverse verify transactions.
+Verify transaction only supports in PayFabric Create Transaction/Update Transaction/Process Transaction API, This transaction type is not available in portal and hosted payment page.
-A _Verify_ is used to verify the card number, it's not a payment.
-For now, only EVO gateway supports verify credit card.
-When the transaction type is Verify, PF will update the amount to 0 automatically.
+For now, only EVO gateway profile supports this _Verify_ transaction type.
+When the transaction type is _Verify_, PF will force the amount to $0.00.